 Founder & Managing Partner with BNM since September 2012

-I left college early to join Walker digital.
-Turns out that working there was like business school on steroids, so I think it was a good decision.
-Working with Jay quickly showed me that all ideas are ultimately made possible by technology.
+I left college early (before that was the thing to do) to join Walker digital.
+Turns out that working there was like business school on steroids, and one of the best decisions I’ve made.
+Working with Jay Walker quickly showed me that all ideas are ultimately made possible by technology.
 While I was there we developed and patented concepts that solved current problems or anticipated how markets and industries would evolve in the future.
 One of those concepts became the foundation for priceline.com.
 I was fortunate to be part of the team that founded and launched one of the companies that forever changed the travel industry.

 One of the things that fascinates me about technology is the duality of it.
 Any innovation can have both a positive and negative impact.
 There also appears to be a natural balance between the two.